-It is easy enough to encourage your kids to be active, when the weather is dry.
-But do you often wonder what to do on a rainy day, to expend some energy?
-Here are 6 Fun Active Games For Kids, Perfect For A Rainy Day!
+It is easy enough to encourage your kids to be active when the weather is dry, but do you often wonder what to do on a rainy day (or when the weather is too hot to go out!)?

 #1.
 Hold a Dance-a-Thon

 Make your home a disco heaven, with a dance-a-thon to get everyone moving.
-Dig out the old cds and play some musical games:
+Stick on a Spotify playlist or dig out the old CDs and play some musical games:

 - Best and Worst Dancer Competition